• Skip to primary navigation

 Pinto beans, onions, and vegetable broth in a saucepan.

-Cook: Bring to a boil, lower to a simmer, and cook the oil-free refried beans uncovered for about 10-15 minutes for the flavors to blend.
+Cook: Bring to a boil, lower to a simmer, and cook the refried beans uncovered for about 10-15 minutes for the flavors to blend.
+Stir occasionally.
+Make sure to simmer instead of boiling; boiling will use more liquid, and it’s not needed since the beans are already cooked.

 Mashed pinto beans in a saucepan.